anh65498/reactjs-interview-questions/README.md

    **[⬆ Back to Top](#table-of-contents)**

 226. ### What are hooks?
-     Hooks is a new feature(React 16.8) that lets you use state and other React features without writing a class.
+     Hooks is a new feature(React 16.8) that lets you use state and other React features in a Functional Component instead of a class Component.
+     React supports both hooks in Functional Component and state in Class Component.
+However, React dev team recommends us to use Functional Component as much as possible because it has less overhead, faster performance and less code to write.

      Let's see an example of useState hook example,
      ```jsx
      import { useState } from 'react';